DafetiteOgaga/custom_commands/README.md

 <br>

 ## New
+   - startproject creates a new django project
+   - startapp creates a new django app within a django project
+   - runserver will spin up the development server right from any directory
+   - makemigrations creates migrations
+   - migrate will map the created tables to the database
+   - django displays the django version currently in use(within a venv or without), validating the presence of django
+   - djshell launches the django interactive shell
+   - mkandmigrate combines the makemigrations and migrate commands to save time during development
+   - showmigrations displays the migrations in all or any of the selected app
+   - sqlmigrate presents the sql query of the migration you select
+   - py3venv creates a venv without worrying about all the arguments
    - verifyRepo to checkes if the current dir is a repository or not
    - show - displays a list of all commits made to the current repository
    - printmyEnv to prints a list of your env paths